Overseas Filipinos: Return migration

 Returning migrant workers are often argued to have a positive effect on the home economy since they are assumed to gain skills and return with a new perspective.

 Deskilling has caused many Filipino workers to return less skilled after being assigned simple tasks abroad, this behavior creates discouragement for foreign workers to climb the occupational ladder.
 Deskilling of labor is especially prevalent among women who often have few and low skill employment options, such as domestic work and child or elder care.
 Other occupations that recently has seen an increase in deskilling are doctors, teachers and assembly line workers.

 To underline what a common problem this deskilling is: Returning migrant workers are calling for returnee integration programs, which suggests that they do not feel prepared to be re-integrated in the domestic workforce.

 As the Philippines among other countries who train and export labor repeatedly has faced failures in protecting labor rights, the deskilling of labor has increased on a global scale.
-A strong worldwide demand for healthcare workers causes many Filipinos to emigrate without ever getting hired or become deskilling while possibly raising their salary.
+A strong worldwide demand for healthcare workers incentivizes Filipinos to emigrate.
 The result is a no-win situation for the sending and receiving country.
 The receiving countries lose as skilled workers are not fully utilizing their skills while the home country simultaneously experience a shortage of workers in emigrating prone sectors.